pandaGaume/spikypanda/packages/dev/plugins/physics/docs/physics/motor-dc/inverter.md

 ## Sample-rate requirement

-To resolve the carrier without aliasing the runner must tick at
+The inverter is `IHasSampleRateRequirement` (via `IntegrableRuntimeNode`).
+To resolve the PWM carrier without aliasing, the runner must tick at

 ```
-simRate >= 20 · fPwm
+required_hz = 20 · fPwm
 ```

-For `fPwm = 10 kHz`, simRate must be **>= 200 kHz**.
-The motor's solver further shrinks its internal step adaptively around the V transitions.
+The inverter's `computeRequiredHz()` returns exactly that.
+For `fPwm = 10 kHz`, `required_hz = 200 kHz`.
+When the user edits `fPwm`, `required_hz` refreshes automatically; the user can pin a different value through the `required_hz` editable (typing 0 / negative / NaN unpins back to the computed `20 · fPwm`).

+The enclosing `SimGraphNode` aggregates `requiredHz` across all `IHasSampleRateRequirement` leaves in its inner graph and surfaces the max (floored at 60 Hz).
+The motor's own electrical-pole rate (`10 / tau_e`, typically 1–10 kHz) is dwarfed by the inverter's 200 kHz, so the runner naturally lifts the inner rate to honor the carrier whenever an inverter is wired upstream.

-> Setting simRate below this threshold is the single most common mistake: the carrier folds back as a fictional low-frequency disturbance and the MCSA spectrum becomes noise.
+> Setting `required_hz` below the carrier's Nyquist threshold is the single most common MCSA mistake: the carrier folds back as a fictional low-frequency disturbance and the spectrum becomes noise.
+The default `20 · fPwm` is conservative; do not pin below it unless you are deliberately modelling a coarse-time-step controller.

 ## Wiring with the motor